KashishChouhan/JobSense-AI/README.md

-AI-Powered-Job-Recommendation---Skill-Gap-Analysis-System-
+AI-Powered-Job-Recommendation-Skill-Gap-Analysis-System:
 Smart Career Assistant using NLP + Machine Learning + Django

  Overview:
 This is an AI-powered web application that recommends the best job roles to a user based on their skills.
 It identifies matching job opportunities, highlights skill gaps, and even provides learning resources to help users become job-ready.

 How It Works:
-1️⃣	User enters skills (e.g., “Python, SQL, Power BI”) 2️⃣	NLP cleans and normalizes the skills
+1️⃣	User enters skills (e.g., “Python, SQL, Power BI”),

+2️⃣	NLP cleans and normalizes the skills,

-3️⃣	Skills are converted into numeric embeddings using all-MiniLM-L6-v2 4️⃣	Each job description is also embedded
+3️⃣	Skills are converted into numeric embeddings using all-MiniLM-L6-v2,

+4️⃣	Each job description is also embedded,

-5️⃣	Cosine Similarity calculates how closely they match 6️⃣	Jobs are ranked by match score (%)
+5️⃣	Cosine Similarity calculates how closely they match,

+6️⃣	Jobs are ranked by match score (%),

-7️⃣	Missing skills are shown + learning resources provided 8️⃣	Jobs are grouped into AI-based clusters (optional feature)
+7️⃣	Missing skills are shown + learning resources provided,

+8️⃣	Jobs are grouped into AI-based clusters (optional feature)

 Tech Stack
-Category        -	Technology

 Frontend        -	HTML, CSS, Bootstrap

 Backend         -  Django (Python)

-NLP/AI          -	SentenceTransformer (BERT Model), NumPy, Scikit-learn Database        -  SQLite / MySQL (configurable)
+NLP/AI          -	SentenceTransformer (BERT Model), NumPy, Scikit-learn

+Database        -  SQLite / MySQL (configurable)

-Authentication  -	Django Auth (Login, Signup, Logout) Version Control	- Git & GitHub
+Authentication  -	Django Auth (Login, Signup, Logout)

+Version Control	- Git & GitHub

 Installation & Setup: